-- 9 You may find these articles useful
+- 10 You may find these articles helpful.

 Is a campervan the right choice for you?

 Before we even start getting into the nitty gritty of camper vans, it’s important to be sure that a campervan is the right choice.
-There are many other ways to travel that give you the freedom of a camper, for example you could take a 4 wheel drive and a tent.
+There are many other ways to travel that give you the freedom of a camper; for example, you could take a four-wheel drive and a tent.
 Many people take a camper car for shorter trips around New Zealand.
 Maybe you’d prefer something bigger, like a motorhome?
 Here are some things to consider to help you choose the right campervan for New Zealand.

 What are the different types of campervans available in New Zealand?